 RDT Hospitals Network: Preparing RDT medical infrastructure

-This Goverment notice came after the announcement on Sunday that RDT Mycobateriology Laboratory, used until then for testing drug-resistant tuberculosis (TB), would start functioning as a COVID-19 testing centre.
+On April 12th the Goverment send a notice to inform that RDT Mycobateriology Laboratory, used until then for testing drug-resistant tuberculosis (TB), would start functioning as a COVID-19 testing centre.
 AP Government has provided the required material as well as trainings for staff.

 Doctors and nurses are being trained and new materials are being acquired (PPE, N95 Masks, surgical gowns, coveralls, facial shield).
 Some personal protection for emergency purpose is being prepared with the material available.